About Me

 So… I decided to do something about it!

-On the eve of my 22nd birthday, I booked a last-minute two-day trip leaving the next morning.
-Long story short, it was an amazing experience, and made me completely fall in love with travel.
-Since then I’ve spent over 500 days abroad, flying over 180,000 miles, and seeing more of the world than I ever thought I would.
-I’ve not seen much, yet, but I’ve got big plans!
+On the eve of my 22nd birthday, I booked a spontaneous last-minute trip and left the next morning.
+Long story short, it was an amazing experience, and ignited an obsession with travel within me.
+Since then I’ve spent over 800 days abroad, flown over 230,000 miles, and seen more of the world than I ever thought I would.
+I’ve not been everywhere, yet but it’s on the list!

 Flights